ANCPLabOldenburg/ancp-bids/README.md

 	Supports multiple BIDS schema versions and allows for easy extension as the BIDS standard evolves.

 ## Architecture

-**ancpBIDS** is a modular Python library for reading, querying, validating, and writing BIDS datasets.
-Its architecture is designed for extensibility and maintainability, with the following key components:

 - **Core Models:**
 	The core BIDS data model is implemented in `ancpbids/model_base.py` and versioned model files (e.g., `model_v1_8_0.py`).
 These define the schema and object graph for BIDS datasets.